signify-nz/silverstripe-factory-elemental-tables/README.md

 **Border first column**

-Toggle a class to allow for an alternate border theme for the table <th> cells (default element style or special class style).
+Toggle a class to allow for an alternate border theme for the table \<th\> cells (default element style or special class style).

 **Header Column Vertical Alignment**

-Set the vertical alignment of the table body <th> cell content.
+Set the vertical alignment of the table body \<th\> cell content.

 **Header Column Horizontal Alignment**

-Set the horizontal alignment of the table body <th> cell content.
+Set the horizontal alignment of the table body \<th\> cell content.

 **Border Outer**

-Toggle a class to allow for an alternate border theme aound the outside of the table.
+Toggle a class to allow for an alternate border theme around the outside of the table.

 **Border rows**